vladzur/miniapi/README.md

-## MiniApi
+## miniapi

-Mini Api Test using league/route, league/fractal and illuminate/database
+**miniapi** is a proof of concept of how to use a router, a JSON presentation layer and an ORM to build a simple and robust API Rest

-The main idea is to create a simple api with routing, JSON presentation layer and an ORM
+miniapi is using league/route, league/fractal and illuminate/database